 An interesting wine list includes an unusually wide range of half bottles, a couple of magnums and a wine of the month.

-Breakfast is also served in restaurant and, needless to say, it is also a memorable experience; everything offered is delicious and the menu includes unusual dishes such as omelettes made with the renowned Ummera smoked chicken from West Cork.
+Breakfast is also served in restaurant and, needless to say, it is another memorable experience; everything offered is delicious, including fresh eggs produced by the hens housed just outside the kitchen, and the menu includes unusual dishes such as omelettes made with the renowned Ummera smoked chicken from West Cork.